 A good planner should also keep track of important dates and events, maybe even a list of groceries or to-do things for your home.
-The best thing is that this list should always be with you no matter where you go.
+The best thing is that this list should always be with you no matter where you go--find a daily planner app that's perfect for that.

 Task lists are very effective, especially if they are used regularly.
 They help you stay organized and keep track of things that need to be done – maybe even cross items off as they get done!